dailystory/docs/articles/features/magicforms.md

 Once you've setup DailyStory Magic Forms for your existing HTML form, DailyStory will capture customer data, optionally pre-populate forms, and associate the identifying email address with a DailyStory record.

-DailyStory does all this without requiring any changes to your existing forms.
+DailyStory does all this without requiring any changes to your existing forms or the addition of any custom code.

 ## Creating and Editing a Magic Form